KunwooLeeKay/emg2qwerty/README.md

 | User6      |                  | 14.06%            |                        | 8.83%                   |
 | **Average**|                  | **10.86%**        |                        | **6.71%**               |

-> TODO - @Dhivya Sreedhar, do Beam Search results come with or without the LM module?
+> TODO - @Dhivya Sreedhar, do Beam Search results come with or without the LM module (I see the default is without LM)?
 Are they from generic or personalized models?

 ## Experiments